t-mart/cf-dyn-dns/README.md

    sudo cp cf-dyn-dns.timer /etc/systemd/system/
    ```

-2. Update the `cf-dyn-dns.service` file as necessary, especially the environment
+2. Update the `cf-dyn-dns.service` file, at least filling in the environment
    variables.

 3. Enable and start the service: